Mechanics

 NEWA negative effect applied to your cards by enemies.

-NEW mechanic in STS2.
-Enemies can afflict your cards with debuffs like 'lose 1 energy when played'.
+Enemies can afflict your cards with debuffs like energy drain or HP cost when played.
 Afflictions typically clear after combat.
+Creates new decisions about which afflicted cards to play.

 Transformation

-NEWAlter cards by adding new keywords to them.
+NEWAlter cards by adding new keywords or changing their effects.

-The Necrobinder can transform cards in their deck, adding new keywords and effects.
-This allows for powerful deck manipulation mid-run.
+The Necrobinder can transform cards in the deck, adding new keywords and effects for powerful deck manipulation mid-run.

 Wax

 Wax Relics are granted by certain Ancient blessings (like Tezcatara's).
-They provide powerful effects but only last for 3 combats before melting away permanently.
+They provide powerful effects but only last for a few combats before melting away permanently.

 What's Different from Slay The Spire 1?